 Get more information on keynote addresses and trauma-informed training on “Healing Strategies for Hurt Children” by contacting Ron Huxley at 805-709-2023 or email@example.com.

 A lot of people are looking for a therapist that understands their Christian values and beliefs.
-This is why I have created a practice for “Faith-Based Trauma Therapy” in Avila Beach, California (San Luis Obispo County).
-It combines 30 years of traditional mental health insights and tools with spiritual interventions that integrate the whole person (Body / Mind / and Spirit).
+I offer online therapy for teens and adults who want to deal with anxiety, trauma, and difficult life situations from a faith based perspective.
+I have dedicated my career to finding practical solutions that combine 30 years of traditional mental health insights and tools with spiritual interventions that integrate the whole person (Body / Mind / and Spirit).

 Trauma tells us lies about our identity.
 It internalizes outer pain into an inner reality.
 It tells us that we are unsafe, unwanted, unworthy, unloveable.
 It must be true because we keep getting this message from the world, the universe, from God, right?
 It must be true because it FEELS so true, right?
 Fortunately, that is not right.

 Faith-Based Trauma Therapy uses trauma-informed, attachment-focused, and faith-based approaches to transform the false narratives written on our hearts.